lovelabUCL/dimensionality/README.md

 from funcdim.funcdim import functional_dimensionality
 ```

+The function takes the arguments: wholebrain_all, n_subjects, mask, sphere=None, res=None, test.
 The ```wholebrain_all``` data is passed in as an iterator of Numpy arrays of dimensions ```n_voxels``` x ```n_conditions``` x ```n_runs``` over ```n_subjects```, which may be a Numpy array of dimensions ```n_subjects``` x ```n_voxels``` x ```n_conditions``` x ```n_runs```.
 For pre-whitening, residuals may be passed in a similar format using the keyword argument ```res```.
 A mask should be passed in as a boolean Numpy array, which can be produced using [Nibabel](http://nipy.org/nibabel/).

 #### Roi: ```functional_dimensionality(wholebrain_all, n_subjects, mask, res=None)```